Skip to main content Skip to footer

 • dermis (inner layer)

-The epidermis contains three types of cells.
+The epidermis contains three main types of cells.
 On the surface are flat cells, known as squamous cells.
 Under these are round cells called basal cells.
 In between the basal cells are melanocytes.

 The dermis contains nerve endings, blood vessels, and oil and sweat glands.
 It’s held together by a protein called collagen.